ThomasRooney/reamplify/README.md

 ## What doesn't work

  * We haven't implemented any of the following amplify directives.
-Additional work would be needed before automatically creating these resources into a Reamplify application
+Additional work would be needed before automatically creating these resources in a Reamplify application from parsed graphql directives.
    * `@searchable`
    * `@predictions`
    * `@http`